microsoft/playwright.dev/python/docs/api/class-frame.md

 To pass an argument to the predicate of `frame.waitForFunction` function:

 ## frame.wait_for_load_state(**options)
 - `state` <"load"|"domcontentloaded"|"networkidle"> Optional load state to wait for, defaults to `load`.
-If the state has been already reached while loading current document, the method returns immediately.
+If the state has been already reached while loading current document, the method resolves immediately.
 Can be one of:
   * `'load'` - wait for the `load` event to be fired.
   * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
   * `'networkidle'` - wait until there are no network connections for at least `500` ms.